w1naenator/H2Game/README.md

 See the LICENSE file for the full text.

 ## Trademarks
 - "Memory" is a registered trademark of Ravensburger in many jurisdictions.
 This project is not affiliated with, sponsored by, or endorsed by Ravensburger.
-The title used here is descriptive ("Card Flip Memory Game").
-If you plan to publish, consider using a distinct title (e.g., "Card Flip Match Game").
+The title used here is descriptive ("Flip to Match Game").